HDR Camera

 Note these work for all the Sony A7 cameras! 🙂

-- Sony FE 24-105 f/4 G Series (Amazon) – An excellent high end lens that covers a good range.
+• Sony FE 24-105 f/4 G Series (Amazon) | B&H Photo) – An excellent high end lens that covers a good range.
 Ideal as a single lens to travel with.
-See image examples on the Sony a7R III review.
+See image examples on the Sony a7R IV review.
+I keep this lens on my camera 70% of the time!

 Sony a7R – Other Goodies!

-- Sony Alpha Adaptor (Amazon | B&H Photo) – So that you can attach the other Sony full-frame Alpha lenses to your Sony a7R
+• Sony Alpha Adaptor (Amazon | B&H Photo) – So that you can attach the other Sony full-frame Alpha lenses to your Sony a7R

-- Novoflex Leica Adaptor (Amazon | B&H Photo) – Fantastic for attaching any lens that uses the Leica lens mount.
+• Novoflex Leica Adaptor (Amazon | B&H Photo) – Fantastic for attaching any lens that uses the Leica lens mount.
 WARNING: Do not get the cheaper adapters.
 I tried them, thinking it was just a piece of metal, but it was not and many of my photos, especially at infinity, were out of focus.
 Check out my Leica Lens Buying Guide for more info.

-- Nikon F Lens Adaptor (Amazon | B&H Photo) – To hook up your Nikon DSLR lenses
+• Nikon F Lens Adaptor (Amazon | B&H Photo) – To hook up your Nikon DSLR lenses

-- Canon EF Adaptor (Amazon | B&H Photo) – To hook up your Canon DSLR lenses
+• Canon EF Adaptor (Amazon | B&H Photo) – To hook up your Canon DSLR lenses

-Sony A5100 / A6300 Camera – Two Great Lenses
+Sony A5100 / A6400 Camera – Two Great Lenses

 If you are just getting started and want recommendations on your first couple of lenses, here they are.
 Often times a camera will come with a “kit lens” that is pretty versatile and can get you a long way.
-The Sony a6300 comes with a 16-50mm lens that produces great pictures.
+The Sony a6400 comes with a 16-50mm lens that produces great pictures.
 But there are many lenses that are better for more specialized situations.

-- Sony 55-210mm (Amazon | B&H Photo) – This lens is a little big but its versatility is perfect for mid-range stuff like landscapes, birthdays, sports, etc.
+• Sony 55-210mm (Amazon | B&H Photo) – This lens is a little big but its versatility is perfect for mid-range stuff like landscapes, birthdays, sports, etc.

-- Sony 10-18 F/4 (Amazon | B&H Photo) – A great lens that gives you maximum wide-angle flexibility for landscapes and architecture.
+• Sony 10-18 F/4 (Amazon | B&H Photo) – A great lens that gives you maximum wide-angle flexibility for landscapes and architecture.
 To find out more, read my full Sony 10-18mm Lens Review.
-Note: This is also a great lens for the Sony a7R Mark 2, giving you the full range of 12-17mm.
-The edges get a bit ropy, but only hardcore camera nerds look at the edges.

 What’s in my photo bag?